Targeted Local Projections: Simulation Study

 \textbf{VARMA(1,$\boldsymbol{\infty}$).} The data is generated by the following model

 where and $\epsilon_t \sim \text{i.i.d. } \mathcal N(0,I_2)$.
 This DGP is taken from \cite{olea2024double}, which simulates the \cite{smets2007shocks} model, a well-known DSGE model that is rich enough to match the second-moment properties of standard macroeconomic time-series data.
 This model implies a VARMA representation with interpretable structural shocks, implying that any finite order VAR is misspecified.
-The difference to the DGP in \cite{olea2024double} is that we use the scaling $\eta=T^{-1/2}$ to check performance of the double bootstrap as $T$ increases.
-The data generating process used is VARMA$(1,100)$, which has the highest degree of misspecification in our simulations.
+The difference from the DGP in \cite{olea2024double} is that we use the scaling $\eta_T=\eta \times \sqrt{\frac{200}{T}}$ to check performance of the double bootstrap as $T$ increases.
+The multiplication by $\sqrt{200}$ is made such that at $T=200$ we estimate the real DGP when $\eta=1$.
+The data generating process used is VARMA$(1,100)$, with $\eta \in\{1, 2, 4, 8, 16, 32, 64\}$.